Euchie23/Euchie23/README.md

 <a href="https://www.linkedin.com/in/euchiejnpierre/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction]

 As a recent graduate with a deep interest for data science, I am determined to solve sophisticated issues through analytical approaches.

 ## Objective
-[Provide Objective]

 With a foundation in interdisciplinary research, I have developed a keen enthusiasm for data science and am now eager to embark on a career in environmental consulting, where I can contribute to transformative and impactful projects

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|